Vinanden/PenguinDive/README.md

 # PenguinDive

-The goal of PenguinDive is to dive into the Palmer penguins dataset, aimed at teaching basic statistical concepts and ecological data exploration.
+The goal of PenguinDive is to dive into the Palmer penguins dataset, aiming to teach basic statistical concepts and ecological data exploration.

 ## Installation